Judgement of Solomon

-The Judgement of Solomon is a story from the Old Testament in which Solomon ruled between two women who both claimed to be the mother of a child.
+The Judgement of Solomon is a story from the Book of Kings in which Solomon ruled between two women who both claimed to be the mother of a child.
 Solomon ordered the baby be cut in half, with each woman to receive one half.
 The first woman accepted the compromise as fair, but the second begged Solomon to give the baby to her rival, preferring the baby to live, even without her.
 Solomon ordered the baby given to the second woman, as her love was selfless, as opposed to the first woman's selfish disregard for the baby's actual well-being.
 Some consider this approach to justice an archetypal example of an impartial judge displaying wisdom in making a ruling.